Agnoctopus/U2F-Emulated/README.md

 U2F Emulated
 ============

-Software that emulate U2F through a virtual USB device using UHID system API on linux.
+Software that emulates U2F through a virtual USB device using UHID system API on linux.

 # Usage